 - Children aged 2 to 17 in an eligible group are offered a live attenuated quadrivalent vaccine (LAIV), given as a nasal spray.
 An inactivated quadrivalent injected vaccine grown in cells (QIVc), will be available to order for children in at risk groups who should not receive LAIV, or as an alternative offer for children aged 2 and over whose parents object to LAIV on the ground of its porcine gelatine content.

 - Adults with learning disabilities are also eligible for the nasal spray if appropriate

-- Adults aged 18 to 64 who are either pregnant, or at increased risk from flu because of a long-term health condition, are offered an inactivated quadrivalent injected vaccine – the vaccine offered will have been grown either in eggs or cells (QIVe or QIVc), which are considered to be equally suitable
+- Adults aged 18 to 64 who are either pregnant, or at increased risk from flu because of a long-term health condition, are offered an inactivated quadrivalent injected vaccine – the vaccine offered will have been grown either in eggs or cells (QIVe or QIVc or QIVr), which are considered to be equally suitable

-- Adults aged 65 and over will be offered either an inactivated adjuvanted trivalent injected vaccine grown in eggs (aTIV) or an inactivated cell-grown quadrivalent injected vaccine (QIVc) – both vaccines are considered to be equally suitable.
+- Adults aged 65 and over will be offered either an inactivated adjuvanted quadrivalent influenza vaccine (aQIV), the cell-based quadrivalent influenza vaccine (QIVc) or the recombinant quadrivalent influenza vaccine - all 3 vaccines are considered to be equally suitable.

 Talk to a GP, practice nurse or pharmacist for more information about these vaccines.

 Please see below for some further resources to help you stay well this winter.

 - Leaflet - Stay Well This Winter Large Print

 - Video - BSL Version: Stay Well This Winter Leaflet